Suboxone treatment - how can you make sure it works for you?

 - Don’t you need to suffer a bit through withdrawal so you won’t fall back into old habits – doesn’t the memory of all that pain help you stay on the straight and narrow?

 OK, here the thing about addiction and brain diseases – things that sound good and make sense aren’t necessarily true or effective.
 While the idea of negative reinforcement makes intuitive sense, there is overwhelming evidence against its effectiveness as a deterrent – and you can see how poorly unassisted detox worked by looking at the relapse rates of those put through cold-turkey detoxes at federal hospitals through the mid part of last century – close to 100% relapse rates.7

 So withdrawal discomfort does not help people maintain abstinence.
 The forces that lead to relapse emerge out of addiction-caused changes to brain structure and to diminished impulse control, memory and planning.
 Discomfort isn’t teaching, it’s just unpleasant.

-So there’s no real benefit to enduring opiate withdrawal discomfort, but according to research presented this month (November 2013) difficult opiate withdrawal symptoms may cause long-term harm.
+So there’s no real benefit to enduring opioid withdrawal discomfort, but according to research presented this month (November 2013) difficult opioid withdrawal symptoms may cause long-term harm.